 France seems to have lots of places where you can drive to and park for free and then go and do something for free.
 In the UK getting to within a mile of this lake would set you back at least twenty quid.

 As I pointed out earlier, this lake is on the return back from Avoriaz and only 5 or 10 minutes drive from Morzine.
 SUP and kayaking facilities are available and there is a smaller pool/lake for the kiddies.

 Being a big kid I donned my wetsuit and went for a swift lap of the lake.
-For once I can say with certainly that I was the best swimmer in the lake.
+For once I can say with certainty that I was the best swimmer in the lake.
 It feels good to say that for the first time ever!
 And there were other people swimming but they were either about 9 years old or doing breaststroke.

 You can see from the image below that my lap of the lake with the Garmin 935 was somewhat erratic.
-Garmin seem to think that I turned this swim into my own version of Otillo with numerous detours to the bank.
+Garmin seems to think that I turned this swim into my own version of Otillo with numerous detours to the bank.
 Hint: I didn’t.